AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 Notice how skew is zero since delay for both clock path is x9'+y15.

-### Fix Negative Slack
+### Lab Part 3 [Day 4]: Fix Negative Slack

-Let us change some variables to minimize the negative slack.
+1. Let us change some variables to minimize the negative slack.
 We will now change the variables "on the flight".
 Use `echo $::env(SYNTH_STRATEGY)` to view the current value of the variables before changing it:

 ```
 % echo $::env(SYNTH_STRATEGY)